 - Finally, she purchased your product.

-Sarah Lee’s purchase was impacted by both the Facebook ad and the Klaviyo abandon cart email.
+Sarah Lee’s purchase was impacted by both the Facebook ad and the Klaviyo abandoned cart email.
 In the journey-based model, Sarah’s $60 purchase would be attributed partially to Facebook and partially to Klaviyo.
 A simple, common model would split them 50/50: $30 of revenue attributed to Facebook, $30 to Klaviyo.

-This model requires integrating data from multiple platforms, including in this case, Shopify, Facebook, and Klaviyo.
+This model requires integrating data from multiple platforms, including, in this case, Shopify, Facebook, and Klaviyo.
 Often, it requires a data engineer or technical marketer.
 However, once implemented, it can provide the most complete picture of performance throughout the funnel.

 If you are planning your ecommerce marketing strategy, or even your website’s content, the ecommerce funnel is a powerful framework.
 As a store owner, there is nothing more important than understanding your customer.
 The funnel helps you understand what they’re thinking and how to reach them.